milankl/AthleticsChampionshipsHeat/README.md

 The 0.25° ERA5 data was bilinearly interpolated on ERA5-Land's 0.1°-grid.
 The spatial resolution is only used for uncertainty estimation.
 The closest grid point to the stadium is used.

+For data and scripts used in Edouard et al. 2024, see [/bjsm2024](https://github.com/milankl/AthleticsChampionshipsHeat/tree/main/bjsm2024).

 ### The Universal Thermal Climate Index